gimli-org/gimli/doc/user-guide/inversion.md

 ax.invert_yaxis()
 ```

+The step length must be wisely chose as data and model have different units and
+possibly magnitudes.
+This is one of the biggest disadvantages of gradient methods.
 Note that usually `inv.model` and `inv.response` are updated by the minimization framework, but here we have to take the log-transformation into account.
 The model shows an increase in the upper part and a decrease in the lower part.
 The chi-square misfit has already reduced a fair amount.